Mood board: Types

 One way of creating a mood board is using a foam board which can be cut up with a scalpel and can also have spray mounted cut-outs put onto it.
 Cardboard, paper, and cork-board can also be used as an alternative base for a mood board.
 Some examples of ideas used to convey a mood are food, music, and colors.
 Mood boards can be decorated with string, stickers, pretty tape, magazine pictures, original art, original pictures, and fabrics, as well as any other decoration that happens to inspire the creator.
 They can take the form of various shapes and sizes.

 Creating mood boards in a digital form allows for easier collaboration and modification.
-They can be created with digital design software, such as Adobe Creative Cloud Express and Figma, or online via sites such as Pinterest, Shuffles (a product of Pinterest), and ShopLook.
+They can be created with digital design software, such as Adobe Creative Cloud Express and Figma, or online via sites such as Pinterest.
 Users of these platforms often use images that others have shared online to create a vision that they might not have necessarily been able to create themselves with the physical objects around them.